yogendra/yb-sample-java-simple/ysqlsh/simple-maven/README.md

-# YSQL Simple Java Example
+# YSQL / Simple Maven

-This is a simple java application showing connectiont to YugabyteDB.
+This is a simple java application showing connection to YugabyteDB.

 ## Prerequisite
 - Java 17 and above